Thomas Treloar

-Thomas John Treloar (1 August 1892 – 15 November 1953) was an Australian politician.
+Thomas John Treloar (1 August 1892 – 15 November 1953), known as Jack Treloar, was an Australian politician.
 Born in Tamworth, New South Wales, he was educated at Sydney Grammar School before returning to Tamworth as a shopkeeper.
 He eventually became a company director before serving in World War I 1915–18 and World War II 1942–46.
 In 1949, he was elected to the Australian House of Representatives as the Country Party member for Gwydir, defeating Labor minister William Scully.
 He died in 1953, necessitating a by-election for his seat.